oklev/Creami-Cookbook/Recipes/Mixed Fruit Smoothie Bowl.md

 1. Add all ingredients to a ninja blender single serve container
 2. Blend
-3. Pour into creami pint
+3. Freeze overnight in creami pint
-4. Freeze overnight
-5. Mix on "smoothie" setting
+4. Mix on "smoothie" setting
-6. Add water and respin once or twice until smooth
+5. Add water and respin once or twice until smooth

 #### Rating